| Home Narrative Organisations Events Games People Graves Buildings Competitions Trophies Made in Yorkshire Miscellaneous Sheffield

 while the treasurer was Rev. B. N. R. Batty,

-Reports of the Event
+M.A.
+Reports of the Event The Yorkshire

 Gazette of 18th August 1866, page 9 carried the following